sjmisina/stock-analysis/README.md

 ## Summary
 Overall performance was improved by approximately 138% with refactored code.

-Although the advantages of the original code is speed to develop and deliver, basic coding techniques were used.
-The provided dataset is relatively small at only 12 stock tickers, and was performed in well under a second - an acceptable time frame.
+The advantage of the original code is speed to develop and deliver using simple VBA coding.
+The provided dataset is relatively small with only 12 stock tickers, and was performed in well under a second - an acceptable time frame.

 The disadvantage of this code is working with larger and larger data sets with many more ticker symbols.
-Although refactoring takes a bit more time to develop and requires knowledge of more sophisticated techniques, the output is markedly faster though executing code that is considerably more efficient.
-This will be evident when working with large datasets for multiple stock tickers, per the client's request.
+Although refactoring takes a bit more time to develop and requires knowledge of more sophisticated techniques, the output is markedly faster though code that is more efficient.
+This will be evident when working with large datasets for multiple stock tickers, as per the client's request.